spring-jdbc-crud/spring-crud-with-simplejdbcmapper/README.md

 Note that the demo requires **java21+**.

-Get the source code by cloning the repository or using the 'Download ZIP' option by clicking on the 'code' dropdown button on this screen.
-Once you have the source code, use following commands to install and run the application.
-No configuration is needed to run the demo application since it goes against an embedded h2 database.

 You can build and run the application with the following 3 steps.
-No other configuration is needed since applicationn goes against an embedded h2 database.
+No other configuration is needed since the application goes against an embedded h2 database.
 When you run the application you should see all the SQL being issued on the console.

 **1.Get source code**
 Clone the repository or use the 'Download ZIP' option by clicking on the 'code' dropdown button on this screen.